tarasyarema/zig-docker/README.md

 - `docker build -t zig -f Dockerfile.zig .`

-If you prefer to use the latest generated image from Dcoer Hub (is generated based on the `Dockerfile.zig`) in this repo:
+If you prefer to use the latest generated image from Docker Hub (is generated based on the `Dockerfile.zig`) in this repo:

 - `docker pull tarasyarema/zig:latest`